Taiwan excluded from WHO annual assembly following Chinese opposition | Law-Order

 - Switzerland

-Taiwan failed in its efforts to gain an invitation to the World Health Organization's annual assembly despite the island's claims that support was growing for its participation.
+Taiwan failed on Monday in its efforts to gain an invitation to the World Health Organization's annual assembly despite the island's assertion that support was growing for its participation.

-The annual assembly in Geneva on Monday decided not to extend Taiwan an invitation to the event which runs from May 21-30.
+The annual assembly in Geneva decided not to extend Taiwan an invitation to the event which runs from May 21-30.
 China and Pakistan urged members to reject Taiwan's inclusion while eSwatini and the Marshall Islands spoke in favour.
+China claims sovereignty over self-ruled Taiwan and says the island is not a separate country but part of "one China" governed by Beijing.
+China's insistence that Taiwan is not a country means that the island is excluded from many international organisations.

+China welcomed the WHO decision.
+"This fully shows that the one-China principle is the aspiration of the people and the trend of the times in the international community and cannot be challenged in any way," the Chinese foreign ministry said in a statement.

+The ministry said that before the opening of the conference, nearly 100 countries expressed their adherence to the one-China principle and their opposition to Taiwan's participation in the World Health Assembly by means of special letters to WHO and statements.
+"China also urges certain countries not to pretend to be confused, stop politicizing the health issue, stop interfering in China's internal affairs under the pretext of the Taiwan issue, and stop the erroneous practice of using 'Taiwan to control China'," the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)